Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-The case of non-compactly supported measures on $\R^{d}$ is more delicate to study, as one can not rely anymore on the closed-form of the Wasserstein distance on $\R$.
+The case of measures on $\R^{d}$ and that do not admit a density is more delicate to study.
 We will however prove that, at the price of an arbitrary small additive term $\eta >0$, we have the control \eqref{eq:eqtoprove} under mild assumptions on the model set $\Sfrak$.
 The core idea is to regularize the probability distributions $\pi,\pi'$ and to obtain bounds between the true Wasserstein and the ‘‘smoothed'' Wasserstein distance which is easier to relate to an MMD.
-We adopt the following definition: \begin{restatable}[Regularizer]{defini}{regularizer} We say that a function $\alpha: \R^{d} \rightarrow \R_{+}$ is a \emph{regularizer} if it is a \emph{non-negative, continuous, even} and bounded function such that $\int_{\R^{d}} \alpha=1$ and $\alpha \in L_2(\R^{d})$.
-We say that the regularizer has $p$-finite moments if $\int \|\zbf\|^{p} \alpha(\zbf) \dr \zbf<+\infty$ for some $p\geq 1$. \end{restatable} When considering a regularizer $\alpha$ and a probability distribution $\pi \in \P(\R^{d})$ (not necessarily regular) the convolution $\alpha*\pi$ defines a probability density function\footnote{Since $\alpha$ is a regularizer we have $\int \alpha=1$ and consequently $\int (\int \alpha(\xbf-\ybf) \dr \pi(\ybf))\dr \xbf=\int (\int \alpha(\xbf-\ybf) \dr \xbf)\dr \pi(\ybf)=1$ by using Fubini's theorem ($\alpha$ is non-negative) and the fact that the Lesbegue measure is invariant by translation.} on $\R^{d}$ \textit{via} $\alpha*\pi(\xbf)=\int_{\R^{d}} \alpha(\xbf-\ybf) \dr \pi(\ybf)$.
+We adopt the following definition: \begin{restatable}[Regularizer]{definition}{regularizer} We say that a function $\alpha: \R^{d} \rightarrow \R_{+}$ is a \emph{regularizer} if it is a \emph{non-negative, continuous, even} and \emph{bounded} function such that $\int_{\R^{d}} \alpha(\zbf)\dr \zbf=1$ and $\alpha \in L_2(\R^{d})$.
+We say that the regularizer has $\expo$-finite moments if $\int \|\zbf\|_2^{\expo} \alpha(\zbf) \dr \zbf<+\infty$ for some $\expo\geq 1$. \end{restatable} When considering a regularizer $\alpha$ and a probability distribution $\pi \in \P(\R^{d})$ (not necessarily regular) the convolution $\alpha*\pi$ defines a probability density function\footnote{Since $\alpha$ is a regularizer we have $\int \alpha=1$ and consequently $\int (\int \alpha(\xbf-\ybf) \dr \pi(\ybf))\dr \xbf=\int (\int \alpha(\xbf-\ybf) \dr \xbf)\dr \pi(\ybf)=1$ by using Fubini's theorem ($\alpha$ is non-negative) and the fact that the Lebesgue measure is invariant by translation.} on $\R^{d}$ \textit{via} $\alpha*\pi(\xbf)=\int_{\R^{d}} \alpha(\xbf-\ybf) \dr \pi(\ybf)$.
 In the following we will note $\pi_\alpha$ the probability distribution associated to the density $\alpha*\pi$.
 Note that $\pi_\alpha$ is usually regular by imposing that $\alpha$ is (such as when $\alpha$ is the Gaussian density).
 The interpretation behind $\pi_\alpha$ is the following: if $X \sim \pi$ and $Y_\alpha$ is a random variable independant of $X$ and whose distribution has density $\alpha$ then the random variable $X+Y_\alpha$ has distribution $\pi_\alpha$.
 The idea of regularizing the measure to derive properties on the Wasserstein distance is not new and was used in various contexts \citep{dedecker2013minimax,nilesweed2020minimax,Goldfeld2020GaussianSmoothedOT,XuanLong}.
-We have the following lemma which relates $W_p$ to its regularized counterpart: \begin{restatable}{lemm}{regwasscompared} Consider a regularizer $\alpha$ with $p$-finite moments where $p \geq 1$.
-We have:
+We have the following lemma which relates the Wasserstein distance $\W_p$ to its regularized counterpart: \begin{restatable}{lemma}{regwasscompared} Consider a regularizer $\alpha$ with $p$-finite moments where $p \geq 1$.
+Then